Jakob-Peters/Project-WebAdView/readme.md

   - **Throttled Updates:** Visibility checks limited to 15fps (67ms intervals) for smooth scrolling performance
 - **Performance Benefits:** Memory usage scales with visible content rather than total content, enabling smooth scrolling with dozens of ads without flickering or layout jumping.
 - **Automatic Integration:** Simply apply `.lazyLoadAd()` modifier to any ScrollView to enable lazy loading for all contained WebAdViews.
+- **Environment Integration:** Uses SwiftUI's environment system to pass the LazyLoadingManager instance to all contained WebAdViews.

 ### How to Use WebAdView